awsdocs/amazon-ec2-user-guide-windows/doc_source/windows-set-time.md

    reg add "HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\TimeZoneInformation" /v RealTimeIsUniversal /d 1 /t REG_DWORD /f
    ```

-1. If you are using a Windows Server 2008 AMI \(*not* Windows Server 2008 R2\) that was created before February 22, 2013, you should verify that the Microsoft hotfix [KB2800213](https://support.microsoft.com/en-us/help/2800213/high-cpu-usage-during-dst-changeover-in-windows-server-2008-windows-7) is installed\.
-If this hotfix is not installed, we recommend updating to the latest AWS Windows AMI\.
+1. If you are using a Windows Server 2008 AMI \(*not* Windows Server 2008 R2\) that was created before February 22, 2013, we recommend updating to the latest AWS Windows AMI\.
 If you are using an AMI running Windows Server 2008 R2 \(*not* Windows Server 2008\), you must verify that the Microsoft hotfix [KB2922223](https://support.microsoft.com/en-us/help/2922223/you-cannot-change-system-time-if-realtimeisuniversal-registry-entry-is) is installed\.
 If this hotfix is not installed, we recommend updating to the latest AWS Windows AMI\.

 1. \(Optional\) Verify that the instance saved the key successfully using the following command: